swiftlang/swift-evolution/visions/webassembly.md

 ### Proposed Language Features

-In our work on Wasm support in Swift we experimented with a few function attributes that could be considered as pitches and eventually Swift Evolution proposals, if the community is interested in their wider adoption.
+In our work on Wasm support in Swift, we experimented with a few function attributes that could be considered as pitches and eventually Swift Evolution proposals, if the community is interested in their wider adoption.
 These attributes allow easier interoperation between Swift code and other Wasm modules linked with it by a Wasm runtime.